 If you are in this kind of situation, what you need is to create a periodical or annual budget by allocating spending goals for each stuff or category.

 #2].
 Take Control Of Your Finance, Track Your Spending

 Do you want to be in control of your personal finance?
 Keeping track of every expenditure periodically can offer insight into unnecessary waste, from restaurant meals to cab rides.

 Money management tools such as mobile banking apps or online banking can give you access to your bank account 24/7.
 So wherever you are, you can keep an eye on your account anytime.

 #3].
 Improve Your Income, Earn Money From Other Sources

 At times, you might have to look for another source of income to be able to meet up with your financial obligations.

 Today,s lack of job security means anyone could lose their job or face a salary cut.
 This is why you need to consider looking for other options and sources of income.

-If you are skilful with your hands or passionate about writing, teaching and others, you might try to find out whether your passions can be another source of income for you.
+If you are skillful with your hands or passionate about writing, teaching, and others, you might try to find out whether your passions can be another source of income for you.